 What on earth is happening?

 On Monday, a so-called rebel alliance of dissenting MPs from the ruling Conservatives said they would push legislation to compel Johnson to ask the EU for a deadline extension if there had been no EU withdrawal deal approved by Parliament by Oct.
-19. Under their plan, which also has the backing of some opposition parties, Johnson would have to ask the EU to extend the deadline until Jan.
+19. Under their plan, which also has the backing of opposition parties, Johnson would have to ask the EU to extend the deadline until Jan.
 31, 2020, to buy further time to try to find a way out of the long-running crisis.

 Parliament rejected every single draft withdrawal agreement negotiated between the EU and the previous government led by Theresa May, leaving the Brexit process deadlocked.